MEDICAL SECOND OPINION

 Before receiving treatment with a dialysis machine, different treatment options can be applied according to the patient's preference and the opinions of expert doctors.
 These include peritoneal dialysis and organ transplantation options.

 Kidney transplantation is usually the last resort in the treatment of kidney diseases.
-In this process, a common decision is made by the nephrology specialist and the person who will perform or receive the kidney transplant as a result of the treatment.
+In this process, a joint decision is made by the nephrology specialist and the person who will perform or receive the kidney transplant as a result of the treatment.
 Organ transplantation can be considered in cases of complete kidney failure.

 Medical Second Opinion